 In addition to rescuing and rehabilitating animals in our area, the center puts a high priority on outreach, bringing presentations to area schools to educate students about what to do if they find an orphaned wildlife baby.
 Community service opportunities are also available to the public.
 Jeanne has spread her expertise by training seven women to become licensed wildlife rehabilitators, a certification that requires supervision for two years by someone already permitted by the DNR.

 Help is Needed

 A good bit of donations to the rescue center come from the people that bring in the animals.
-Once you walk through the door, it’s apparent that there is an atmosphere of competence, cleanliness and professionalism and also a ton of animals.
+Once you walk through the door, it’s apparent that there is an atmosphere of competence, cleanliness, and professionalism and also a ton of animals.
 All that requires money.
 For example, every raccoon that is rehabilitated costs $220, though that doesn’t take into account the fresh produce required to raise a juvenile raccoon.
 Last year, there were 170 raccoons in the center.
 Jeanne hopes that people will be kind enough to put her on a regular donation cycle, “Our biggest need is money.
-It helps us to buy the supplies we need like species-specific formula, medicines and fresh produce, especially live bait fish for the otters and beaver.
-It also helps us pay our rent, electric bill, water bill and dumpster service.
-Without this we can’t exist.”
+It helps us to buy the supplies we need like species-specific formula, medicines, and fresh produce, especially live baitfish for the otters and beavers.
+It also helps us pay our rent, electric bill, water bill, and dumpster service.
+Without this, we can’t exist.”

-She’s planning an elegant night out, invitation only, at the Ships of the Sea Museum in October to help achieve her fundraising goals.
-Jeanne hopes to get exposure about her work and get the financial support needed to allow her more time with the animals and less time worrying about funding.
+She’s planning an elegant night out, invitation-only, at the Ships of the Sea Museum in October to help achieve her fundraising goals.
+Jeanne hopes to get exposure to her work and get the financial support needed to allow her more time with the animals and less time worrying about funding.

 Landmark 24 Homes is proud to sponsor the Savannah Wildlife Rescue Center.
 Jeanne’s compassion for our animal friends is certainly worth supporting!